miralomaadam/cs244-linux-5.19.10/Documentation/virt/kvm/api.rst

 If KVM_MSI_VALID_DEVID is set, devid contains a unique device identifier for the device that wrote the MSI message.
-For PCI, this is usually a BDF identifier in the lower 16 bits.
+For PCI, this is usually a BFD identifier in the lower 16 bits.

 On x86, address_hi is ignored unless the KVM_X2APIC_API_USE_32BIT_IDS
 feature of KVM_CAP_X2APIC_API capability is enabled.
 If it is enabled,